IEDs: A Different Approach

 Another option, if you have a pair of trauma shears, would simply be to cut the fuse.
 If you have no shears, but you do have a knife, you might be able to step on the fuse, grab the bomb, pull it taught, and cut the burning fuse.
 Regardless of how, cut the burning fuse as close to the bomb as possible.

 Even after you cut it, do not consider the bomb body “safe.”
-Get as far away from it as possible.
+Get as far away from it (or get it as far away from you) as possible.

 You MUST Get Hands-On Practice

 However, it is one thing to talk about cutting fuses or tossing IEDs in an air-conditioned classroom setting (or read about it while curled up with your lap top).
 It’s quite another to actually do it when one is at your feet.
 If you’ve never, ever, practiced it, chances of you “rising to the occasion” during such a shocking situation in a timely enough manner are lower.